CleverPumpkin/CrunchyCalendar/README.md

 ```

-If you need to do some custom drawing logic for Calendar, you can implement standard
+If you need to add some custom drawing logic for Calendar, you can implement standard
 `RecyclerView.ItemDecoration` and add it for Calendar using `addCustomItemDecoration()` method.

 ```kotlin